 Spokane County Residents,

-Here we are again, another year behind us.
-The Spokane County Assessor’s Office will mail 205,052 valuation notices on May 31st.
-Notices will be mailed to all property owners with the exception of government exempt property that did not change value.
-Copies of the notices will be posted on the Assessor’s web site.
+The Spokane County Assessor’s Office will mail 203,633 valuation notices on May 30th.
+Notices will be mailed to all property owners with the exception of government exempt property.
+Copies of the notices will be posted on the Assessor’s website.

-The format of the notice is different from previous mailings.
-This year the notice is not a post card and includes a Senior/Disabled Exemption attachment that can be mailed to the Assessor’s Office to request a Senior/ Disabled Exemption application.
+The notice will include a detachable post card that can be mailed to the Assessor’s Office to request a Senior/ Disabled Exemption application.

-Property tax amounts cannot be determined until levy rates are calculated in January of 2014.
+Property tax amounts cannot be determined until levy rates are calculated in January 2015.
 Levy rates are determined by the amount of spending by the various taxing districts which includes voted and non-voted spending.
-Last year 46.7% of levies were voter approved.
+Last year 46.53% of levies were voter approved.

-Additional information about the assessment process and programs that the assessor administers can be found on this web site.
+Additional information about assessed values and programs that the assessor administers can be found on this website.